Volume 6 Student Services

 It is the policy of Georgia Health Sciences University to comply with the Health Insurance Portability and Accountability Act (HIPAA) regulations to ensure that all healthcare information is protected from physical loss, administrative loss, theft, fire and unauthorized personnel who can inadvertently alter, release, or lose data.
 Medical records of students and their spouses are originated and maintained in an electronic medical record (EMR) and practice management software system.
 They are in a secured electronic format that only select staff with appropriate authorization can access.
 Paper records will be stored in physically secure areas.
 Retention of medical records is in accordance with the Georgia Composite Medical Board and Georgia regulations Official Code of Georgia Annotated (O.C.G.A.)
 31-33-2.

 The purpose of this policy is to ensure that proper security, access, confidentiality and retention of all medical records is practiced at Georgia Health Sciences University Student Health Service Clinical Services.

 Entities Affected By This Policy

-All students who are enrolled at Georgia Health Sciences University are affected by this policy.
+All students and spouses of students receiving clinical services from Georgia Health Sciences University Student Health Service are affected by this policy.

 Who Should Read This Policy